 - First, how are LGBTQ+ students’ identities as LGBTQ+ students of bioscience developed, reinforced, changed, or stigmatized in those places?

 - Second, how do LGBTQ+ bioscience students respond to and cope with stressors as students who share LGBTQ+ and bioscience identities?

 - Third, what can be learned about minority stress from LGBTQ+ students’ experiences, both positive and negative, in the spaces of bioscience education?

 My interests are pretty interdisciplinary, with geography as a hub that's useful to think through the spatial & temporal consequences of my areas of interest.
 I'm more of a teacher than a researcher, so it's probably not surprising that my educational places are the sites of my research.

 I'm also a trained writing instructor with an MFA in Creative Writing, and I continue to focus on writing craft, the pedagogies of teaching writing, and so forth.

 PhD Geography (began fall 2015, advanced to candidacy summer 2018)

 BA English (Northern Arizona University / Antioch College, 2008)

 ENGL 197A, Critical Reading & Thinking.
 For Med-Start program through University of Arizona College of Medicine.
-Instructor, summer 2013.
+Primary instructor, summer 2013.